Dedicated to the guy who sent me 29 messages entitled “How much do you squat, moron?”

 I guess the fact that the young boy was not scheduled to deliver in 3 weeks was a crucial factor in her choice.

-Question 6: Is it so hard to understand that the squat is just an exercise and not everyone wants to make it the center of the universe?
+Is it so hard to understand that the squat is just an exercise?

-This reminds me of the enormous amount of people who are generally smart and yet lose their brains when fitness gurus with mesmerizing gravelly voices start talking about squats and barbell porn in general.
-The mouths open in amazement and all coherent thought evaporates as soon as the fitness guru starts using the classic catch phrases: “shut up and squat”, “motherfuckers”, “real men”.
+There is an enormous amount of people who are smart in a field and yet lose their brains when fitness gurus with mesmerizing gravelly voices start talking about squats and barbell porn in general.
+The mouths open in amazement and all coherent thought evaporates as soon as the fitness guru starts using the classic catch phrases “shut up and squat”, “motherfuckers”, “real men”.

 One could say that this was the case with me too, but it didn’t take me that much time to realize how ridiculously stupid the squat entities are.

-The squat is effective for building muscle, but only if you are built for it, which happens to be the case for most hobbits.
-If you are not one, you won’t benefit as much.
+The squat is effective, but only if you are built for it which happens to be the case for most hobbits.
+If you are not one of them, you may have to change things accordingly.